xuankimtran/docs-1/pages/katalon-analytics/docs/testops-april-release-cancel-subscription.md

 ---
-title: "Cancel subscriptions"
+title: "Cancel TestOps subscriptions"
 sidebar: katalon_analytics_docs_sidebar
-permalink: katalon-analytics/docs/cancel-subscriptions.html
+permalink: katalon-analytics/docs/cancel-testops-subscriptions.html
 description:
 ---
-## Cancel subscriptions

 > Subscription cancelation does NOT issue a refund.
 You can continue using the remaining subscription you have already purchased.
 >